audreyshub/robyn-starter-netlify-cms/src/pages/index.md

 title: FUEL YOUR BODY.
 NOURISH YOUR LIFE.
 POWER YOUR PURPOSE.™
 image: /img/robynlandis_sunset.jpg
 heading: Great coffee with a conscience
-subheading: "*Life is a gift.
+subheading: Life is a gift.
 You are a treasure.
-Learn how to treat yourself like it.*"
+Learn how to treat yourself like it.
 mainpitch:
   title: Why Kaldi
   description: >